Healthdirect Free Australian health advice you can count on.

 What causes calf pain?

-Calf pain is usually caused by cramp, when the muscles suddenly contract.
-This might happen if you have been doing new exercises, if you are dehydrated, or if you are deficient in some minerals.
-Cramps normally go away quite quickly by themselves.
+A cramp is when the muscles suddenly tightens causing pain.
+This might happen if you have been doing new exercises, if you are dehydrated, or if you are deficient in some dietary minerals.
+Cramps normally go away by themselves.

 Other possible causes of calf pain include: